-In the US alone 500 million plastic straws are used a day.
-Their environmental impact is not nearly as insignificant as you might think exemplified by an estimated 7.5 million plastic straws being found washed up on America’s beaches.
+In the US alone, we use 500 million plastic straws a day.
+The environmental impact of plastic straws is not nearly as insignificant as you might think, exemplified by an estimated 7.5 million plastic straws found washed up on America’s beaches.

-If you’re keen on seeing your choice of tipple traverse your glass reusable straw then glass if for you.
-The advantage that glass straws have over metal is that they don’t conduct heat and can be used in hot beverages too.
+If you’re keen on seeing your choice of tipple traverse your glass reusable straw, then glass is for you.
+The advantage glass straws have over metal is that they don’t conduct heat and can be used in hot beverages too.

 Hay or wheat straws can also be made from local materials, and do check when buying for ones that might be produced near you.
 The best news about straws made from wheat or hay is they never go soggy.

 Or swap them for copper for a bit more of a retro feel.
-These copper straws on amazon are lacquered on the outside to ensure they keep their sheen.
+These copper bent straws on amazon are lacquered on the outside to ensure they keep their sheen.

-Another stylish eco-friendly alternative comes from Lakeland with their Joie range on Amazon.
-These ones come with a handy silicon carry case holder to keep them all together and stop them getting lost in your utensil drawer.
-Almost all brands come with a handy cleaning brush too.
+Another stylish eco-friendly alternative comes from Lakeland with its Joie straw set range on Amazon.
+Unlike other metal straws, these stainless steel straws come with a handy silicone carrying case holder to keep them all together and stop them from getting lost in your utensil drawer.
+These ones don't come with silicone tips.